 The current amount and frequent consumption of sugar, particularly fructose, refined carbohydrates and polyunsaturated seed oils combine to give us that inflammatory model.
 That processed food combination is the source of the massive oxygen free radical onslaught that our bodies are exposed to.

 This ultimately makes sense.
 It provides multiple points of intervention as we go forward.
-Options include cutting out sugar, cutting back on carbohydrates or avoiding polyunsaturated seed oils.
+Options include cutting out sugar, reducing carbohydrate intake or avoiding polyunsaturated seed oils.
 We can also use antioxidants at multiple points in metabolic pathways or ….

 We could simply do the lot by cutting out all processed foods.

 New treatment options will direct treatment at causes of damage and not just chromosomal replication as in conventional treatment.

 Nutritional ketosis is not an alternative to conventional chemotherapy and radiotherapy options.
 Doctors should consider it in every cancer patient to make it harder for cancer to grow.
 The aim is to make the local environment as inhospitable as possible and to protect surrounding tissues from cancer and from the treatment.